IvanSpirandelli/DelaunayInterfaces.jl/README.md

-TopologicalInterfaces.jl constructs a surface based on differently *colored* tetrahedra of a weighted Alpha (or Delaunay) complex, constructed on a given colored point set.
+DelaunayInterfaces.jl constructs a surface based on differently *colored* tetrahedra of a weighted Alpha (or Delaunay) complex, constructed on a given colored point set.
 The following image illustrates the construction for possible variations of colorings of a tetrahedron:

 <img src="./images/tetrahedra.png" alt="Tetrahedra" width="600"/>